Drill Playback

 Controls

 Tap Pause to pause without losing progress.
 Tap Stop to end the drill and see your results.
-The Skip button (Fills Drill only) advances to the next drill segment if you're working in a session.
+The Skip button lets you skip between segments in any multi-segment drill or session.

 Switching views mid-drill